zuoqiying/apache-ignite/modules/yardstick/README.txt

 To benchmark Apache Ignite across several remote hosts the following steps need to be done:

-1. These Ignite Yardstick Benchmarks have to be uploaded to every remote host.
-The path to the uploaded benchmarks should be exactly the same on each host.
+1. These Ignite Yardstick Benchmarks have to be uploaded to one of your remote host.

 2. Go to `config/ignite-remote-config.xml` and replace
 `<value>127.0.0.1:47500..47509</value>` with actual IPs of all the remote hosts.